kairen6/Disaster-Response-Pipeline/README.md

-Content
+1. Content

+   1.Data:
-Data: two dataset(disaster_categories.cvs and disaster_messages.cvs).
+         1.two dataset(disaster_categories.cvs and disaster_messages.cvs).

-one py file (process_data.py), reads in the data, cleans and stores it in a SQL database.
+         2.one py file (process_data.py), reads in the data, cleans and stores it in a SQL database.

-one database file (DisasterResponse.db) from transformed and cleaned data.
+         3.one database file (DisasterResponse.db) from transformed and cleaned data.

-Model:
+    2.Model:
-one py file(train_classifier.py), load data, transform it using natural language processing, run a machine learning model using GridSearchCV.
+         1.one py file(train_classifier.py), load data, transform it using natural language processing, run a machine learning model using            GridSearchCV.

-APP:
+    3.APP:
-One py file(run.py), include Flask, user interface and display.
+         1.One py file(run.py), include Flask, user interface and display.
-Templates, A folder containing the html templates.
+         2.Templates, A folder containing the html templates.

-Instructions:
+2. Instructions:

 Run the following commands in the project's root directory to set up your database and model.